annembrown/design595/project1.md

 - Make sure that you use a tone and approach in your writing that will resonate with your audience.
 - Avoid using a selfie for a photograph.
 ## Deliverables
-- Process Materials (Wireframe & Moodboard)
+- Process Materials (Wireframe & Style Tile)
 - Zipped Website File (HTML, CSS, Images, etc.)
 - Learning Reflection (1 Page)
 ## Dates